ERnsTL/flowd/README.md

 * Split lines
 * Count
 * Cron with extended 7-parameter form and granularity up to seconds
+* Cmd for calling sub-processes or "shelling out", enabling re-use of any existing programs and their output or for transformation of data, sending data out to the sub-process etc.

 TODO (copy from Go version):